Biography

 In June 2006 she joined the School of Pharmacy, University College London (UK) as a senior research fellow funded by Cancer Research UK (CR UK), within the CR UK Drug Discovery unit headed by Prof. David E. Thurston.
 As a co-principal investigator of a CR UK Small Molecule Drug Discovery Initiative program, she led the research aimed at discovering protein-protein interaction inhibitors of transcriptional factors such as Hypoxia Inducible Factor 1 (HIF-1) and Signal Transducer and Activator of Transcription 3 (STAT3 ).

-At the University of Cambridge Dr Giovanna Zinzalla is a visiting academic/PI in the Department of Pharmacology, and a Bye-Fellow, Tutor and Director of Studies in Natural Sciences (Biological) of the Lucy Cavendish College, where she teaches pharmacology to students taking Natural Sciences Tripos and Medicine courses.
+She is also a Bye-Fellow in Pharmacology, and Director of Studies in Natural Sciences (Biological) of the Lucy Cavendish College, where she is responsible for the students' academic progress and teaches pharmacology to students taking Natural Sciences Tripos and Medicine courses.
+At the College she is also an undergraduate Tutor providing pastoral support for the students' welfare.

 Research